Marvel Snap: Monetization

-The game follows a free-to-play-model featuring microtransactions for the purchase of cosmetic skins and a battle pass.
+The game follows a free-to-play-model featuring microtransactions for the purchase of in game currency, cosmetic skins and a battle pass.
 The game's beta release included Nexus event with loot boxes to acquire certain cards or in-game cosmetics, allowing players to gamble for new cards and skins with in-game currency or real money, which sparked controversy among the player base and was called out as predatory by video game journalists.
 Nexus event and its loot boxes were ultimately removed from the game, and in a later patch gold was refunded to anyone who bought loot boxes.
 The current system allows players to buy a premium currency and exchange it for cosmetic skins, in-game currency, or various rotating bundles.